 - Make your own toothpaste and mouthwash.
 Super simple and cuts back on so much waste.

 - Invest in zero waste floss: Conventional floss is plastic.
 There are plastic-free, compostable floss options out there to switch to.

 - Buy reusable products: Look for reusable cameras, razors, lunch bags, cloth diapers, cloth napkins and towels, and rechargeable batteries.

 - Buy a reusable coffee cup and have them fill it for you at Starbucks or Dunkin Donuts, instead of using a “disposable” coffee cup (which, FYI, cannot actually be recycled).

-- Buy organic cloth pads or tampons that you can hand wash, instead of the disposable ones (the disposable ones also have toxins lurking in them)!
+- Have a zero waste period by buying cloth pads and period underwear you can hand wash, instead of disposables (disposable feminine hygiene products have toxins lurking in them)!

 - If you wear contacts, use 2 week or 1 month contacts.
 Make sure to recycle the container and the box they come in!

 - Use mason jars to store grains, spices, and leftovers (instead of Tupperwear).